xsolla/xsolla-login-js-sdk/README.md

   &nbsp;&nbsp;&nbsp;&nbsp; `string`
   URL to redirect the user to after registration/authentication/password reset.
 Must be identical to one of the **Callback URL** specified in Publisher Account in Login settings. **Required** if there are several Callback URLs.

   You can pass several URL of the local server to make the widget available to the local build.
+For example `https://localhost:9000`.

  ------------------------------------------------------------------
   **locale**